yaspiras/Election-Analysis/README.md

 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.
-6. Calculate the voter turn-out for each county.
+6. Calculate the number of votes received for each county.
-7. Calucate the percentage voter turn-out for each county.
+7. Calculate the percentage of votes for each county.
 8. Determine the county that has the highest voter turn-out.

 ## Election-Audit Results